 Aging at the dermis:

 The dermis forms the support for the epidermis and contains blood vessels, sweat, oil glands, collagen, and hyaluronic acid.
 These help the skin to stay smooth, supple and gives texture to the skin.
 Aging in the dermis is mainly due to sun exposure that causes loss of the collagen and depletion of hyaluronic acid leading to increased appearance of open pores and fine lines.
 Using a broad spectrum sunscreen, along with vitamin A cream helps to rejuvenate the collagen in this layer.
 Treatments such as dermaroller, fractional laser and fractional microneedle radiofrequency help to create micro-injury to the fibroblasts, helping regeneration of collagen in this layer.
-Hyaluronic acid based skin booster treatments and PRP treatments can also benefit patients looking for anti-aging treatments.
+Hyaluronic acid based skin booster treatments can also benefit patients looking for anti-aging treatments.

 Aging at the Superficial fat pads:

 The superficial fat pads contribute to the contours of the face.
 A youthful face has soft and rounded convex contours described as the Ogee curves, and as we lose fat, the contours become flat and can become concave or hollow.
 These contribute to the formation of facial shadow areas, under the eyes and around the corners of the lips.
-These are best treated by PRP in the earlier stages and dermal fillers in the later stages.
+These are best treated by Vampire Facelift in the earlier stages and dermal fillers in the later stages.

 Aging at the muscle layer: